graphql/graphql.github.io/site/learn/Learn-Execution.md

 }
 ```

 The `context` is used to provide access to a database which is used to load the data for a user by the `id` provided as an argument in the GraphQL query.
 Since loading from a database is an asynchronous operation, this returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 In JavaScript Promises are used to work with asynchronous values, but the same concept exists in many languages, often called *Futures*, *Tasks* or *Deferred*.
 When the database returns, we can construct and return a new `Human` object.
+Notice that you can also return extra properties that are not part of the instance `Human`, so deeper resolvers in your query resolution tree could take these extra data and use it to help resolve nested information (see **Providing extra data in a resolver** section).

 Notice that while the resolver function needs to be aware of Promises, the GraphQL query does not.
 It simply expects the `human` field to return something which it can then ask the `name` of.
 During execution, GraphQL will wait for Promises, Futures, and Tasks to complete before continuing and will do so with optimal concurrency.